johnyob/mlsus/tex/abstract.md

-This relies on two technical devices: *suspended match constraints*, which suspend the resolution of some constraints until the context has more information about a type variable; and *partial type schemes*, which allow taking instances a of partially solved type scheme containing suspended constraints, with a mechanism to incrementally update instances as the scheme is refined.
+This relies on two technical devices: *suspended match constraints*, which suspend the resolution of some constraints until the context has more information about a type variable; and *partial type schemes*, which allow taking instances of partially solved type scheme containing suspended constraints, with a mechanism to incrementally update instances as the scheme is refined.